redhatNORDICS/consulting-lab/roles/openvpn/README.md

-Role Name
+OpenVPN
 =========

 Role to configure OpenVPN on the labhost

 Current limitations
-*Important that this is run before the libvirt and libvirt_network roles so that the iptables rules are added in the right order!*
+**Important that this is run before the libvirt and libvirt_network roles so that the iptables rules are added in the right order!**
-Hopefully we can make this a bit more robust
+Hopefully we can make this a bit more robust in the future.

 Single client only.
 Right now we use one secret and one client only.
 To allow more users we have to set up a proper key infra to handout multiple signed keys.